 - 9.1 The community eco-credit model was shaped by iterative real-world observations and analytical evaluation leading to the development of the approach.
-Firstly, Ecosystem Equity generated evidence that small-scale producers were willing to accept sustainability requirements as loan terms and that issue of commercial green credit in this way could be an effective and financially sustainable mechanism for creation of incentives for improved management of natural resources. - 9.2 Secondly, and despite the potential offered by this mechanism, incorporating sustainability criteria into the loan terms for small-scale producers has faced several hurdles, including:
+Firstly, Ecosystem Equity during the period to 2015 generated evidence that small-scale producers were willing to accept sustainability requirements as loan terms and that issue of commercial green credit in this way could be an effective and financially sustainable mechanism for creation of incentives for improved management of natural resources. - 9.2 Secondly, and despite the potential offered by this mechanism, incorporating sustainability criteria into the loan terms for small-scale producers has faced several hurdles, including:

 - Market failure in meeting credit needs of small-scale producers, meaning a large segment manages their financial needs outside formal banking systems, and which are now central to distributing climate-focused finance, unintentionally excluding many vulnerable players. - Financial institutions express concerns about potentially compromising their competitive edge by adding indirect costs to their loans. - Regulatory bodies, such as central banks, are cautious about indirectly integrating climate objectives into banking regulations without explicit democratically-mandated regulatory change. - 9.3 Additionally, market research conducted ahead of development of the methodology demonstrated: - ASCA participants are dissatisfied with the ASCA model's limited loan funds due to restricted individual savings. - There is a widespread belief that savings groups often struggle to repay external debt.
-This suggests that these groups might benefit more from grants which create group equity rather than debt. - IUCN proof that where grants are used to finance loans managed by CBNRMIs, loans are repaid although this model is unlawful without licence in countries where credit is regulated. - 9.4 Following these insights, the community eco-credit model was developed from pre-existing methodologies (detailed below), and whilst drawing from these, the approach is novel in how prior practices were brought together, and in the vesting of funds within small groups.
+This suggests that these groups might benefit more from grants which create group equity rather than debt. - IUCN proof that where grants are used to finance loans managed by CBNRMIs, loans are repaid although this model is unlawful without licence in countries where credit is regulated. - 9.4 With these experiences and insights, Ecosystem Equity drew up the community eco-credit model, methodology and assumption testing framework at a workshop in Cape Town in December 2017.
+This core model, explained below, was then piloted in partnership with MCCC Ltd starting in 2018 with seed capital provided by Ecosystem Equity, later augmented and scaled via MCCC Ltd and its partners.
+MCCC Ltd adapted the core model according to a specific CBNRM governance context used in Tanzanian coastal management. - 9.5 The core model was developed from pre-existing methodologies (detailed below).
+Whilst drawing from these, the community eco-credit approach is itself novel in how prior practices are combined together, and in the vesting of funds within small groups.
 The purpose of making this novelty clear is to explain why the model is regarded as experimental and why extensive testing was undertaken and remains to be undertaken to determine the efficacy of the approach.